What Are Academic Acronyms and How to Use Them Properly

 How to Use Degree Acronyms Correctly

-When listing a degree after a name, use the full acronym without periods in most modern style guides.
+When listing a degree after a name, use the acronym without periods in most modern style guides.
 For example, write "Jane Smith, PhD" rather than "Jane Smith, Ph.D."
-APA style dropped the use of periods in degree abbreviations in its sixth edition, and most academic publications now follow this convention.
+APA recommends no periods in degree abbreviations such as PhD and EdD, and most academic publications now follow this convention.
 However, some institutions and publications still use periods, so always check the specific style guide or house style you're following.

 In running text within a research paper, it's usually preferable to write out the degree name in full on first reference rather than using the acronym.
 "She holds a Doctor of Philosophy in economics" reads more clearly than "She holds a PhD in economics" in formal academic prose, particularly when the audience may include readers from outside the field.